natalieassaad/DS4002_CS3/README.md

 In the CODE folder, you will find the PreprocessingScript_EDA.ipynb file which must be run in order to clean/preprocess the textual data.
 Then, use AnalysisScript.ipynb to run and complete the code for the analysis.

 ## References
+In the [REFERENCE FILES](https://github.com/natalieassaad/DS4002_CS3/tree/main/REFERENCE%20FILES) folder, you will find articles that will help guide you in replicating this study.